pulni4kiya/unity-editor-tools/README.md

 # Pulni's Editor Tools for Unity
 \- *You shouldn't put your name in the name of an open source package, Pulni!* 🤨
-\- You're probably right, but this way I can call it "PETs for U", and who doesn't like pets?! 😋
+\- You're probably right, but this way I can call it "PETs for U", and who doesn't like pets?! 😅
 \- *You're an idiot! ...
-But that's a fair point.* 😆🐾
+But also, fair point.* 🐾

 ## Features
 - TypePicker - an attribute for SerializeReference fields of abstract/interface types which allows picking which concrete types to use